 The debut from Concave Scream is built on an audacity not founded in an average HDB dweller.
 Concave- (adj) curved like a segment of the interior of a hollow sphere; scream and it will rattle louder within its dimensional constrains.
 The band had surprisingly gotten this far, after airing Democracy in a place where people are ruined by libel suits.
 But scream while you can because you are young and angst-ridden, which was very much what Sean and Pann were, audial terrorists of the lion city.
 Take a sneak peek at Pann if you can, and you may see a burly guitar executioner from the death metal band Silent Sorrows.
-Nevertheless my fellow mate Chris Sia, who was also into all music subversive, passed this CD to me to get me off my death metal hooks and Ive been a convert ever since.
+Nevertheless my fellow mate Christopher Sia, who was also into all music subversive, passed this CD to me to get me off my death metal hooks and Ive been a convert ever since.
 Well, to his credit, he was the guy who took the pictures of the dejected duo in the album.

 Concave Scream is considered a legend in the scene.
 One living testimony for the bands success is attested by their longevity in the music business.
 When all else fails, a band with enough intelligence to reject the norms of grunge and British goofiness of that time gladly took a trip to the leftfield and came back with some interesting colours.
 In the case for Concave Scream, they launched their painful ode to existence with the right kind of colours that do not include red and white.
 Yes, and heaps of greyness.
 Here, the band revisited the hauntingly surrealistic post-apocalyptic lingering of Joshua Tree era U2, coupled with the militant beats and hypnotic guitar melodies of say New Model Army.
 Sean also sounds like hes got a couple of Pearl Jam CDs in his collection, which starts a very spooky reminiscence in the hobo jangle of Cradle.
 Whereas Pann had his ghost of Slayer creeping up towards the end of The Last Song, which he failed to exorcise (hey, hes still sporting long hair these days).
 The drum machine done up here by Shue Mann didnt conjure up much power to do intense double pedal bass beats for a full metal treatment.

 Funny how I can still remember a middle-aged taxi driver uncle commenting about his future home when we passed by that world class institution in Buangkok View, pointing his finger at the complex and jokingly implied that there should be it.
 After which he gave me some scary statistics of new residents ending up there.
 His words were murmured, like screams curved into concave spaces, he Edvard Munch knows best.
 What you can do here is to let Concave Scream hit your stereo and vociferate to your lungs capacity while you can, because you are young and angst-ridden, just like yesterday.